celalaygar/Spring-Framework-5/README.md

 # Spring_Framework_5_denemeleri
-first step : listen to me for spring-mvc-hibernate project. write the sql query onto mysql workbench for mysql database
+first step : listen to me for spring-mvc-hibernate project. write the sql query into mysql workbench for mysql database
 # SQL QUERY
 ```
 CREATE DATABASE IF NOT EXISTS `ogrenci_schema`;